huleg/mSD-Shield/README.md

 # mSD-Shield
-The mSD-Shield is a plug-on module with microSD socket and optional 2.8" TFT-Display with Touch-Panel for Arduino.
+The mSD-Shield is a plug-on module with microSD socket, RTC (real time clock) with battery backup, prototyping area and optional 2.8" TFT-Display with Touch-Panel for Arduino.

 <http://www.watterott.com/en/Arduino-mSD-Shield>